Linushf/battleships2/README.md

 The purpose of this site is to create an easy and well-coded game in Python.
 The game is only coded in Python and created in GitPod.
 View my [GitHub](https://github.com/Linushf/battleships2).

-The game itself is a widely known game called "Battleship".
+The game itself is a widely known game called "Battleship" and if you are not familiar with this game you can read about it on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game))

 Socially this game can be played by two users against the computer.
 It doesn't give the user a better chance of winning but it is always better to share fun and excitement.
 This page is the third (out of five) milestone project to become a Full Stack Developer.
 The course is provided by [Code Institute](https://codeinstitute.net/).